Hamas releases video of hostage Hersh Goldberg-Polin in proof he survived Oct. 7 injuries - KESQ

 Goldberg-Polin’s hair is cropped short in the video, which is edited with a number of cuts from wide shot to close up.

-He criticizes the Israeli government of Benjamin Netanyahu, as other Israeli hostages in Hamas propaganda videos have done.
+He criticizes the Israeli government of Prime Minister Benjamin Netanyahu, as other Israeli hostages in Hamas propaganda videos have done.
 Held captive in Gaza for six months, he is almost certainly speaking under duress.

 He mentions Israeli government ministers sitting down to holiday dinners with their families, an apparent reference to the Jewish holiday of Passover, which began Monday night and is traditionally celebrated with a family dinner.